hhourston/ios_profile_data_visualization/README.md

 The anomalies are computed for each binned depth that the user wants to plot.
 For a specific depth, the computation consists of taking the mean for each year, then taking the mean over all the yearly means (hence, a "mean of means").

 # References
 Crawford, B. and Pena, A. (2021).
 Oxygen in subsurface waters on the B.C.
 Shelf.
-In *tate of the Physical, Biological and Selected Fishery Resources of Pacific Canadian Marine Ecosystems in 2020*, edited by J. L. Boldt, A. Javorski and P. C. Chandler. https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/4098297x.pdf \
+In *State of the Physical, Biological and Selected Fishery Resources of Pacific Canadian Marine Ecosystems in 2020*, edited by J. L. Boldt, A. Javorski and P. C. Chandler. https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/4098297x.pdf

 Garcia H. E., K.W.
 Weathers, C.R.
 Paver, I. Smolyar, T.P.
 Boyer, R.A.
 Locarnini, M.M.
 Zweng, A.V.
 Mishonov, O.K.
 Baranova, D. Seidov, and J.R.
 Reagan (2019).
 World Ocean Atlas 2018, Volume 3: Dissolved Oxygen, Apparent Oxygen Utilization, and Dissolved Oxygen Saturation.
 A. Mishonov Technical Editor. *NOAA Atlas NESDIS 83*, 38pp.